 5 Steps in Paying the College Tuition Bill

 For students and parents, the bill for college tuition may have arrived or will be arriving shortly.
-Before paying the tuition bill, you need to review the invoice carefully and make sure that all the items listed are correct.
-As the cost and student debt continues to rise, we want to give families a procedure to minimize their cost before the first payment is made.
+Before paying the tuition bill, you must review the invoice carefully and ensure all the items listed are correct.
+As the cost and student debt continue to rise, we want to give families a procedure to minimize their costs before making the first payment.

 These bills have gotten confusing over the past few years.
-Many colleges have created a’ la carte pricing based on major selected and housing options.
-New fees have been added due to COVID, so take the time to review the invoice before you begin payments or sign your loan documents.
+Many colleges have created a la carte pricing based on academic major selections and housing options.
+Most colleges have various fees that appear, so take the time to review the invoice before you begin payments or sign your loan documents.

 Here are 5 Top Steps that We Recommend: